BDTheNerdyMedic/Minecraft/docs/curseforge.md

 #### Complete sync
     rsync -auv ./Server-Files-0.2.21/ ./

-<span style="color:red">Remember to update the MOTD to reflect the new version.</span>
+<span style="color:red">Remember to double-check the Forge vesion and update the MOTD to reflect the modpack version.</span>

 [< Back](index.md)